gunnargrosch/ServerlessDaysStockholm/src/site/content/workshops/Azure.Serverless.md

 bio: ""
 image:
 twitter:
-price: You must have a ServerlessDays ticket to book this workshop.
-You will be emailed a link to book the workshop after purchasing a ticket.
+price: AAfter you buy your ticket for ServerlessDays Stockholm you can register for a workshop without any additional cost.
+Information will be sent to you in the confirmation email.
 when: "25 October 2019"
 duration: 08.30-16.30
 venue: Enfo, Olof Palmes Gata 31, Stockholm